-Trump vows to build border wall that Democrats oppose
+Trump vows to build border wall, warns Democrats against investigations

 The nationally televised address gave Trump his biggest opportunity to date to explain why he believes a barrier is needed on the U.S. southern border with Mexico.
 The speech was delayed for a week because of the shutdown, which ended on Jan.
 25.

-Pelosi, who wore white like many Democratic lawmakers to celebrate the 100th anniversary of American women gaining the right to vote, applauded lightly at times and frequently sat stony-faced through Trump’s address.

-Trump was not expected to use his speech to announce plans for a national emergency, which would draw a swift court challenge from Democrats.
-Instead he was urging a congressional committee to work out a border security deal by Feb.
-15.
+“Simply put, walls work and walls save lives.
+So let’s work together, compromise, and reach a deal that will truly make America safe,” Trump said.

-In his speech excerpts, Trump was to call attention to his efforts to rewrite trade deals with China and other nations to make the terms more favorable to the United States.
+Trump also called attention to his efforts to rewrite trade deals with China and other nations to make the terms more favorable to the United States.

-“To build on our incredible economic success, one priority is paramount: reversing decades of calamitous trade policies,” he will say.
+As his economic advisers work to complete a trade deal with China, Trump said any agreement “must include real, structural change to end unfair trade practices, reduce our chronic trade deficit, and protect American jobs.”

-He also will call out Iran for threats against Israel.
+He also called out Iran for threats against Israel.

 “We will not avert our eyes from a regime that chants Death to America and threatens genocide against the Jewish people,” he will say.

-Trump’s speech also offered areas of potential bipartisan agreement, such as infrastructure improvements, lowering prescription drug costs and healthcare.

-Trump’s message could also be undermined by his threats to go his own way on the long-promised wall if he cannot get Congress to approve the funding he wants.
-He has said the wall, which he promised during his 2016 campaign and said Mexico would pay for, is needed to deter illegal immigration and drugs.

-Trump also will address foreign policy, including support for an effort to coax Venezuelan President Nicolas Maduro into leaving power and declaring the Islamic State militant group all but defeated.
-He also will give an update on trade talks with the Chinese.
+Trump also addressed foreign policy, including support for an effort to coax Venezuelan President Nicolas Maduro into leaving power and declaring the Islamic State militant group all but defeated.

 Reporting by Steve Holland; Additional reporting by Susan Cornwell, Roberta Rampton and Susan Heavey; Editing by Peter Cooney